GGonnerman/CS4550_Compiler/README.md

 - kleinp defaults to printing text, but it can be customized using the `--format` flag
   - Running `./kleinp --format text path/to/source.kln` will print the file as a 2-space indented text tree
   - Running `./kleinp --format dot path/to/source.kln` will print the file as a dot program
-    - So, given proper dot installation, one can for example run `./kleinp --format dot path/to/source.kln | dot -T png -o out.png` and then view open the out.png file in an external program.
+    - So, given proper graphviz/dot installation, one can for example run `./kleinp --format dot path/to/source.kln | dot -T png -o out.png` and then view open the out.png file in an external program.

 #### Need more?

-- More details about running the code as well as tests can be found in the [more running instructions](#more-running-instruction) section!
+- More details about running the code as well as tests can be found in the [more running instructions](#more-running-instructions) section!

-## Optimization
+## Optimizations Implemented

 ### Smart Register Selection

-- Our compiler implemented a smart register selection which utilizes next use data to determine which register is the best to "replace."
+- The compiler implements a smart register selection algorithm which utilizes next use data to determine which register is the best to "replace."
 This helps to minimize the number of stores and loads that our compiler makes, thus increasing speed of compiled programs.

 ### Print Inlining

-- Our compiler implemented a basic of in-lining that specifically targets print statements.
+- The compiler has a basic of inlining that specifically targets print statements.
 Due to their frequency and the cost of making function calls, this again helps to increase the speed of compiled programs.
 We _do_ still generate the source code for the print function in case it becomes necessary.
 However, it is unused at this time.

-## Interested in Code Generation, TM, and Memory Management?

-- Documentation for these topics can be found [here](./doc/code-generator-memory-explained.md)!

 ## Known Bugs